chrisatbrookes/bigtext/_posts/2019-07-20-here-is-my-new-post-for-trial.md

 The image shown above was taken in 2003 and since then the IKEA brand has changed  - subtly.
 You can see here that back then there were no serifs at all and the font was a heavy version of 'Futura'

+So, whatever you think of the IKEA logo and the flat-pack culture, you must admit that the way they display their name in **yellow** over a **blue** background, catches your attention as you zip by at 70mph!

-Finally, here is another image of an anonymous store, showing those little serifs.
+Here is another image of an anonymous store, showing those little serifs.

 ![Image from Sky News.](../uploads/ikeastore.jpg "Image from Sky News.")